tomasstolker/species/docs/about.rst

 Questions & feedback
 --------------------

-*species* is developed by Tomas Stolker (stolker@strw.leidenuniv.nl).
+*species* has been developed and is maintained by Tomas Stolker (stolker@strw.leidenuniv.nl).
 Feel free to send an email for questions, comments, or suggestions.

 Attribution
 -----------